 The first rule of Dirty Dish Club is you do not talk about Dirty Dish Club.
 Scratch that, please do talk about it.

 As an eight-year-old, I viewed my parents refusal to buy me an easy bake oven as a serious sign of deprivation and decided to take matters into my own hands.
 I would sneak into the kitchen while my parents were distracted and make up a recipe for a scorched microwave cake or create a giant sugar cookie sculpture that was crisp on the outside and doughy on the inside.
 It always mystified me why my parents were less than pleased to discover I’d pilfered their pantry and used their oven unsupervised.
 Twenty years of practice has thankfully improved my skills and even won me a few blue ribbons, friends, and maybe even a husband along the way.
-Officially, I’m trained to be a high school English and Physical Education teacher, but closed that chapter of my life when my son came along.
-Much to Noel’s dismay, I have a habit of poking things in the oven without wearing oven mitts, I’m fairly certain the dishwasher is one of the best inventions of the 20th century and I have turned making fun of “recipes” that consist of mixing together packaged items into a form of recreation.
+I am a certified fitness instructor and personal trainer, but that hasn’t killed my love of baking.
 While the kitchen will always be a respite, my favorite way to clear my head is to throw on my running shoes and hit one of the trails near my house.
-In addition to good genetics, this is also the secret to why I’m still a “skinny cook.”

 I learned to cook to impress a girl.
 Guess who?
 I made her a romantic dinner of Chicken Cacciatore the first time I cooked for her.
 Unfortunately at the time I was unaware of the difference between a clove and a bulb of garlic.
 In spite of the–um–aromatic consequences she married me anyways.